Coney Island: Robert Moses era

 In 1953, Moses proposed that most of the peninsula be rezoned for various uses, claiming that it would be an "upgrade" over the various business and unrestricted zones that existed at the time.
 Steeplechase Park would be allowed to remain open, but much of the shorefront amusements and concessions would be replaced by residential developments.
 After many complaints from the public and from concession operators, the Estimate Board reinstated the area between West 22nd and West Eighth Streets as an amusement-only zone, with the zone extending 200 to 400 ft inland from the shoreline.
 Moses's subsequent proposal to extend the Coney Island boardwalk east to Manhattan Beach was denied in 1955.
 A proposal to make the Quonset hut development into a permanent housing structure was also rejected.

 A new building for the New York Aquarium was approved for construction in the neighborhood in 1953.
 Construction started on the aquarium in 1954.
 The development of the new New York Aquarium was expected to revitalize Coney Island.
 By 1955, the area still included four children's amusement areas, five roller coasters, several flat and dark rides, and various other attractions such as the Wonder Wheel.
 The New York Aquarium's new site opened in June 1957.
 At this point, there were still several dozen rides in Coney Island.
+A public housing project, Coney Island Houses, opened in the neighborhood that year.